platon-net/website-IP/README.md

 IPv6 support

-No external server to return IP - your chrome does all the work locally
+No external server to return IP - your browser does all the work locally

 Clean, attractive and does the job.